 As homeschoolers, we used the clues to review things the kids already knew as well as help them use critical thinking to deduce the answers.

 For example, here is one of the clues my husband came up with (this was the second clue if that matters), "Good work tracking them to Paris!
 I knew you could do it!
-We asked the locals, and after some embarrassing translation issues, we discovered they purchases a postcard of a famous local landmark and mentioned to the owner they wanted to visit there while they were in town.
+We asked the locals, and after some embarrassing translation issues, we discovered they purchased a postcard of a famous local landmark and mentioned to the owner they wanted to visit there while they were in town.
 The chase is on!"

 The answer to that particular clue was the Eiffel Tower, so all the options on our Cariboo game board were famous landmarks the kids had heard of, and they were supposed to remember which was in Paris.